-Legislation on Forest Health

-The Forest and Range Practices Act (FRPA) has altered the context in which forest management is conducted in British Columbia.
-The replacement of the previous "directive" regime with a "results-based" system based on the principle of professional reliance has led to significant change in the manner forest health is dealt with in the planning phase of forestry operations.
+Forest Health legislation is summarized on the government website2.
+The Forest and Range Practices Act (FRPA) sets the context in which forest management is conducted in British Columbia.
+In 2002, the replacement of the previous "directive" regime under the Forest Practices Code Act with a "resultsbased" system under FRPA which is based on the principle of professional reliance, lead to significant changes in the planning for forest health in forestry operations.